clang-ykt/ONNF/doc/Dialects/onnx.md

 1. `X`: memref of any type values or tensor of any type values
 1. `W`: memref of any type values or tensor of any type values
 1. `R`: memref of any type values or tensor of any type values
-1. `B`: memref of any type values or tensor of any type values
+1. `B`: memref of any type values or tensor of any type values or none type
-1. `sequence_lens`: memref of any type values or tensor of any type values
+1. `sequence_lens`: memref of any type values or tensor of any type values or none type
-1. `initial_h`: memref of any type values or tensor of any type values
+1. `initial_h`: memref of any type values or tensor of any type values or none type
-1. `initial_c`: memref of any type values or tensor of any type values
+1. `initial_c`: memref of any type values or tensor of any type values or none type
-1. `P`: memref of any type values or tensor of any type values
+1. `P`: memref of any type values or tensor of any type values or none type

 #### Attributes: